massung/scala-js-vue/README.md

 import blog.codeninja.scalajs.vue._

 /* First create a trait that will be the $data member of our Vue
  * instance.
-Vue is a subclass js.Object, so when we create methods
- * that take Data as an argument, they can be called from the Vue
- * core.
+It doesn't need to be `@js.native` since we don't
+ * intend to expose it to any JavaScript code.
+Instead, it's just
+ * a trait of data members that we can use in templating our
+ * Vue methods of type `js.ThisFunctionN[..]`.
  */

-@js.native
 trait Data extends Vue {
-    var task: String = js.native
+    var task: String
-    var list: js.Array[Task] = js.native
+    var list: js.Array[Task]
 }

-/* Next, we define a Task object, inherited from js.Object.
+/* Next, we define a Task object.
+It needs to be derived from
+ * js.Object, because the Vue object will access it from HTML.
  */

-class Task(val text: String val done: Boolean = false) extends js.Object
+class Task(var text: String var done: Boolean = false) extends js.Object

 /* Finally, let's create our application.
  */

 object TodoApp {
+    var vue: Vue = _

+    // Create the application entry point.
+    def main(args: Array[String]) = {
-    val vue = new Vue(
+        vue = new Vue(
             js.Dynamic.literal(
                 el = "#app",

                 // This is our js.Object instance of Data. data = js.Dynamic.literal(
                     task = "",
                     list = js.Array[Task](
                         new Task("Learn Vue.js"),
                         new Task("Create reactive Scala.js app"),
                         new Task("Profit!")
                     )
                 ),

                 // Reactive methods that Vue can call. methods = js.Dynamic.literal(
                     addTask = addTask: js.ThisFunction0[Data, _],
+                    rmTask = rmTask: js.ThisFunction1[Data, Int, _],
-                finishTask = finishTask: js.ThisFunction1[Data, Int, _]
+                    toggleTask = toggleTask: js.ThisFunction1[Data, Int, _]
                 )
             )
         )
+    }

     // This is called from JS through methods when the ENTER key is
     // pressed while focused on the input text field.